 After learning the intended uses of the device and the needs of its target audience, the engineers at Avid recreated the design to include additional features and functionality.
 With Scanlon’s instructions for further usability, the design evolved into more of a multi-functional tool and less like a carabiner to simply move reusable bags out of the way of a shopping cart.

 Ryan Bilson, who co-owns Avid with Collins, redesigned the tool to include an attachable drink holder and a convenient headrest hook for easy storage of reusable bags in the car.
-A multi-use handle for shoppers to carry shopping bags by their sides or over the shoulder and a rubber grip sleeve were also added.
+A multi-use handle for shoppers to carry shopping bags by their sides or over the shoulder and a rubber grip sleeve were also added to the design.

 “The engineers at Avid were very responsive and attentive to the additions of further features to my product.
 They are business people who take creativity seriously.”

-To assess the viability of the design, Bilson and Scanlon went grocery shopping.
-Testing the prototype at multiple grocery stores revealed that the rubber sleeve needed to be reconfigured to fit various shopping carts with varying perimeters, with and without second horizontal bars.
+To assess the viability of the prototypes, Bilson and Scanlon went grocery shopping.
+Testing the design at multiple grocery stores revealed that the rubber sleeve needed to be reconfigured to fit various shopping carts with varying perimeters, with and without second horizontal bars.
 Per Scanlon’s direction, Dawson Swan, one of Avid’s mechanical engineers, integrated a spring-loaded locking mechanism into the design to prevent bags from spilling.

 These results helped Avid refine the tool for enhanced usability and manufacturability.
 The tests also confirmed that the most efficient production method for Toolaloo is injection molding with a durable plastic with amble strength and stiffness for multi-functional use.
 Following the finalization of the design, Swan located an injection molding source located in the U.S. that could manufacture Toolaloo within Scanlon’s production budget.